34 Significant accounting judgements, estimates and assumptions

 Trade receivables

 A significant part of the Company’s sales are under the 'cash and carry’ model which entails no credit risk.
-For others, an impairment analysis is performed at each reporting date on an individual basis for all the customers.
-In addition, a large number of minor receivables are grouped into homogenous groups and assessed for impairment collectively.
-The calculation is based on historical data of credit losses.
 The maximum exposure to credit risk at the reporting date is the carrying value of trade receivables disclosed in Note 5 and 10 as the Company does not hold collateral as security.
 The Company has evaluated the concentration of risk with respect to trade receivables as low, as its customers are from several industries.

 The Company’s historical experience of collecting receivables and the level of default indicate that credit risk is low and generally uniform across markets; consequently, trade receivables are considered to be a single class of financial assets.
 All overdue customer balances are evaluated taking into account the age of the dues, specific credit circumstances, the track record of the counterparty etc. Loss allowances and impairment is recognised, where considered appropriate by responsible management.